 Lost Lake Fire: Evacuations ordered for wildfire burning on Arizona-California border

-PARKER, Ariz. - A wildfire has scorched hundreds of acres along the Arizona-California border, and firefighters are working to contain the flames.
+PARKER, Ariz. - A wildfire has scorched more than 5,000 acres along the Arizona-California border, and firefighters are working to contain the flames.

-The Lost Lake Fire, which sparked 14 miles southwest of Parker, Arizona, has burned 600 acres so far with no containment.
+The Lost Lake Fire, which sparked 14 miles southwest of Parker, Arizona, has burned 5,715 acres so far with 47% containment.
 Officials say the fire started the morning of May 26 and is burning on the California side of the Colorado River.

+Evacuations are underway for 15 homes along 15th Avenue in a neighborhood on the Arizona side of the border, but crews expect residents to be able to return home by the end of the day on May 30.

 The cause of the fire is under investigation.